valerioformato/NAIA-readthedocs/docs/source/build-install.rst

 ------------
 To use NAIA you'll need:

-* A C++ compiler with full c++14 support (tested with gcc >= 9.3.0)
+* A C++ compiler with full c++17 support (tested with gcc >= 12.1.0)
 * CMake version >= 3.13
-* A ROOT installation compiled with c++14 support (tested with ROOT >= 6.22/08, recommended 6.26/02)
+* A ROOT installation compiled with c++17 support (tested with ROOT >= 6.28/04)

+Supported platforms: CentOS7 and RHEL9 derivatives (Alma9, Rocky Linux9, ...)

 If you have access to cvmfs then you can find all the requirements in::

-  /cvmfs/ams.cern.ch/Offline/amsitaly/public/install/x86_64-centos7-gcc9.3/naia
+  /cvmfs/ams.cern.ch/Offline/amsitaly/public/install/x86_64-centos7-gcc12.1/naia
+  /cvmfs/ams.cern.ch/Offline/amsitaly/public/install/x86_64-el9-gcc12.1/naia

 and a ``setenv`` script is already provided with each NAIA version, e.g. for CentOS7::

-  /cvmfs/ams.cern.ch/Offline/amsitaly/public/install/x86_64-centos7-gcc9.3/naia/v1.0.2/setenvs/setenv_gcc6.26_cc7.sh
+  /cvmfs/ams.cern.ch/Offline/amsitaly/public/install/x86_64-centos7-gcc12.1/naia/v1.1.0/setenvs/setenv_gcc6.28_cc7.sh

 .. note::